thinkst/canarytools-docs/docs/api-reference/bird-personalities.md

     response: A JSON message with a result indicator.
 ---

-# Device Personalities
+# Bird Personalities

-These are a collection of endpoints that allow you interact with device personalities.
-This includes the built in device personalities as well as custom personalities that you create.
+These are a collection of endpoints that allow you interact with Bird personalities.
+This includes the built in Bird personalities as well as custom personalities that you create.

 <APIEndpoints :endpoints="$page.frontmatter.endpoints" :path="$page.regularPath"/>